hwmhht/hht204806/Lesson-1:-Bresenham’s-Line-Drawing-Algorithm.md

 For tests, 1,000,000 times I draw 3 line segments we have drawn before.
 My CPU is Intel® Core(TM) i5-3450 CPU @ 3.10GHz.
 For each pixel, this code calls the TGAColor copy constructor.
 Which is 1000000 * 3 line segments * approximately 50 pixels per line segment.
 Quite a lot of calls, isn’t it?
 Where to start with optimization?
 The profiler will tell us.

-I compiled the code with g++ -ggdb -g3 -pg -O0 keys, and then ran gprof:
+I compiled the code with g++ -ggdb -g -pg -O0 keys, and then ran gprof:

 ```
 %   cumulative   self              self     total